OWASP/HoneySAP/docs/user/services/messageserver.rst

 -----------------------------------------------

 HTTP-based Message Server endpoint on port 8100 (default).
-SAP logon load balancing and web dispatcher clients contact this port to retrieve server lists and group information.
+SAP logon load balancing and web dispatcher clients may contact this port.
+Server-list and group-information endpoints are not implemented.

 Capabilities